Ambikeshwar Mahadev Temple or Ambikeshwar Mandir in Amer town is more like a protagonist.

 Shiva Temple is at the entrance housing the Shivling which is below the floor level; uncommon for the Shivling.
 As per the local legends, this entire area gets submerged in water during the monsoon season.
 While I have not seen this personally, I have come across a picture in a book.

 There are more temples in this complex.
 It is strange that none of these temples have idols and they are not active i.e. Puja ritual is not performed.
 Something that I also came across in Bhangarh which is famed for being the most haunted place in India.
-The architecture and construction indicates that these temples are very old.
-Possibly, more than 500 years old.
+The architecture and construction indicate that these temples are ancient possibly dating to 10-12 the centuries.
 There are some idols randomly placed in the temple compound.
-These too are very old and not in use too!
-I was unable to gather any information on these old temples and idols.
-My guess is that no one really knows anything about it which is not a great thing!
+These are old and are currently not worshipped!
+I could not find any reliable information about these temples and idols.

-In Jaipur, Hindus and rulers followed Vaishnav line of Hinduism.
+This region was largely following Vaishnavism.
 There are very few temples built by the royalty dedicated to Shiva.
-In a stark contrast, there are many temples commissioned by the royalty dedicated to lord Krishna which shows dedication to Vaishnav following.
-Amer town has temples dedicated to variety of deities.
+In stark contrast, there are many temples commissioned by the royalty dedicated to Lord Krishna which shows dedication to Vaishnav following.
+Amer town has temples dedicated to a variety of deities.

 Read another related post on the most beautiful heritage temple in Amer town: Jagat Shiromani Temple

-In the end, let me share a picture of the beautiful wall of Ambikeshwar mahadev temple featuring procession of Maharajah’s army.
-It looks like a collage of many talented Rajasthani artists.
-What do you think?
+In the end, let me share a picture of the beautiful wall of Ambikeshwar Mahadev Temple featuring a procession of Maharaja’s army.